gtuck/web3400-Course-Docs/projects/03/description.md

 <?php
 // Step 1: Include config.php file

-// Step 2: Secure and only allow 'admin' users access this page
+// Step 2: Secure and only allow 'admin' users to access this page

 // Step 3: Prepare the SQL query template to select all users from the database
 // ex. $stmt = $pdo->prepare('SQL GOES HERE...');